The Episode That Does Not Make Sense Until Someone Names It

 Getting the right diagnosis does not fix everything.
 But it does change what treatments are on the table, how your provider monitors you, and what your safety plan looks like.
 Mixed states often require mood stabilization before or instead of antidepressants.
 Recognizing agitation as a symptom of a mood episode rather than a separate anxiety condition changes how you understand and respond to it.

 It also changes how you talk to yourself about what is happening.
-There is a significant difference between “I am falling apart” and “I am in a mixed state and this is a recognizable clinical event with a beginning and an end and a treatment protocol.”
+There is a meaningful difference between “I am falling apart” and “I am in a mixed episode, this is a recognizable clinical event with a beginning and an end, and there is a treatment protocol for it.”
 The second framing is not denial.
 It is accuracy.
+The goal is not to feel “normal” again, the way the word usually gets used.
+The goal is stability, which is a different thing, and tracking is part of how you get there.

 For a practical tool for tracking mood and recognizing mixed state patterns, visit the Bipolar Tracker page or download the app on the App Store.
 You can also find it at bipolar.app.link.